 Radiotherapy treats cancer by using high-energy rays to destroy the tumour cells, while doing as little harm as possible to normal cells.
 Newer ways of giving radiotherapy to the brain are designed to limit the damage to healthy brain tissue.

-Radiotherapy can be used:
+Radiotherapy can be given:

-- as your main treatment if surgery is not possible
+- as your main treatment

 - after surgery to reduce the risk of the tumour coming back

 - with chemotherapy if you have a high-grade glioma